jessewaweru/SuperStoreAnalysis/README.md

 *Scatterplot visualizing the different Pearson correlation coefficients for different discount levels.*

 ### Insights
-- The boxplot shows just how much the sales vary for different discount levels.
-The first level i.e. 0 to 10% discount has the most outliers of any of the groups with sales reaching 18,000 dollars for a customer but the further down you the less the outliers are.
+- The boxplot reveals significant sales variability across different discount levels.
+The 0-10% discount group has the most outliers, with sales reaching $18,000 for some customers.
+However, the frequency of outliers decreases with higher discount levels.
-- I decided to use a pearson correlation matrix to see if there is a direct linear relationship between different discount levels and sales.
-For the most part the matrix shows that the relationship either positive or negative is very weak i.e. not even close to reaching 0 or 1.
+- A Pearson correlation matrix was used to assess any direct linear relationship between discount levels and sales.
+The analysis generally indicated a weak, if any, positive or negative correlation, as most coefficients were far from 0 or 1.
-- However, it's important to note that the only negative coefficient generated was for the 40 to 50% discount.
-This is a signal for the store to further investigate the performance of that discount level to figure if ther emight be other factors contributing to the level of sales having a negative relationship or if possible scrap out the discount altogether.
+- Notably, the only negative coefficient was observed for the 40-50% discount.
+This suggests that the store should delve deeper into the performance of this discount level to identify potential contributing factors to the negative correlation or consider discontinuing it altogether.

 ## 4. What is the Average order value from the top 10 overall buyers and also markets?
-I wanted to find out the top 10 highest purchasing customers for the store by indentifying their average order value.
+Wanted to find out the top 10 highest purchasing customers for the store by indentifying their average order value.
 I did the same for the markets but I also compared it against the revenue from the product categories in each market.

 View my notebook showcasing the steps I took:
 [AverageOrderValue](4_AverageOrderValue.ipynb)